 What will I receive?

 - A rodent proof 35-gallon cart featuring a locking lid, with collection service provided by Compost Crusader and processing by Blue Ribbon Organics (weekly service April-November; biweekly service December-March).

 - Cart provided at no cost to program participants from the Department of Public Works.

 - Full list of compostable items to include in the organics cart.

 - A Welcome Starter Kit including a kitchen caddy.

 How do I apply for the program?

 What is the collection schedule?

 Collection will be Thursdays.
 Please have your organics cart at its curbside collection point by 7 AM on Thursday.
 (Note that the collection day may shift during holiday weeks.
 Typically, if the municipal holiday falls on a Thursday, the alternate collection day will be Wednesday.)
-Please see the collection schedule (PDF) for more information on dates.
+Please see the collection schedule (April-July, August-November) for more information on dates.

 Frequently Asked Questions